apache/pulsar-manager/README.md

 3. Access Pulsar manager website.

-If you use the container to build the environment, please log in directly using the the account and the password to log in to the Pulsar manager website as below.
+If you use the container to build the environment, please directly using the the account and the password to log in to the Pulsar manager website as below.

    * Account: `pulsar`
    * Password: `pulsar`